-After you've clearly defined your goals and objectives, you should measure the effectiveness and economics of each program including their outputs and outcomes.
-This will allow you to have better visibility into the impacts your organization is having on the world.
+After you've clearly defined the goals and objectives, you should measure the effectiveness and economics of each program including outputs and outcomes.
+This will allow you to have better visibility into the impact your organization is having on the world.